ictinnovaties-zorg/ReAgent_workflow/readme.md

 After setting up an new run, you can start training models:

-    reagent run --skip-preprocessing settings_config.json
+    reagent run --skip-preprocessing -r settings_config.json

 For now this runs a discrete action DQN as is used in the example on the ReAgent site.

-where:
+Below I describe the basic working of `reagent.py run`, the full detailed technical documentation can be had via `reagent.py run -h`.

 - `--skip-preprocessing` skip processing and directly start training a model.
 You can use this to repeatedly retrain a model with the need of having to rerun the preprocessing (generate timeline data, generate normalisation params).
-- `settings_config.json` settings file that enables you to change preprocessing and training settings in the run.
+- `-r settings_config.json` optional settings file that enables you to change preprocessing and training settings in the run.
 For more details see the section below.

+In addition to the settings file, `reagent.py` also allows you to pass settings on the command line.
+This is done vvia the `--ts` and `--ps` for training settings and preprocessing settings respectively.
+For example:

+    reagent.py run -r settings_config.json --ts learning_rate 0.0001

+reads the settings from the file, but replaces the learning rate by `0.0001`.
+You case pass multiple values by simply calling `--ts` multiple times

+    reagent.py run -r settings_config.json --ts learning_rate 0.0001 --ts epochs 300

+will read the file and replace learning rate and number of epochs. **NOTE** you can pass settings via `--ts`and `--ps` that are not in `settings_config.json`.
+You can even omit the settings file completely and pass everything via the commandline.

+## Contents of a run
 The resulting run contains a number of of key files that tell you about the settings and the results:

 - `outputs`